anji1505/docker-assign/README.md

      ![Screenshot_20221116_084337](https://user-images.githubusercontent.com/116748521/202655201-c33c349e-68b2-43bb-8960-094deb9dcd8b.png)

-* After that i realised my mistake, my mistake was i didn’t give the correct path.
+* After that I realised my mistake, my mistake was I didn’t give the correct path.
 When I saw that, I was given the correct path.

 * This was the correct path.